jo-makar/matasano/set3/README.md

 # 21. Implement the MT19937 Mersenne Twister RNG

 You can get the psuedocode for this from Wikipedia.
 If you're writing in Python, Ruby, or (gah) PHP, your language is probably already giving you MT19937 as "rand()"; don't use rand().
 Write the RNG yourself.

 # 22. "Crack" an MT19937 seed

 Make sure your MT19937 accepts an integer seed value.
 Test it (verify that you're getting the same sequence of outputs given a seed).

 Write a routine that performs the following operation:

 * Wait a random number of seconds between, I don't know, 40 and 1000.

-* Seeds the RNG with the current Unix timestamp
+* Seeds the RNG with the current Unix timestamp.

 * Waits a random number of seconds again.

 * Returns the first 32 bit output of the RNG.

 You get the idea.
 Go get coffee while it runs.
 Or just simulate the passage of time, although you're missing some of the fun of this exercise if you do that.

 From the 32 bit RNG output, discover the seed.